prasannax1/starships/README.md

 and reasonable powerful, this ship is supposed to do the bulk of the exploring on any mission.

-The *Poineer Class* is built for speed and it shows in the smooth ergonimic design of the starships.
+The *Pioneer Class* is built for speed and it shows in the smooth ergonomic design of the starships.
 It cruises comfortably at warp 9, and can do 9.99 when you put your foot down.